Advertiser Disclosure

 Image Credit: Youproduction via Shutterstock

-New York City is made up of 5 boroughs, but as a visitor, you’ll most likely be exploring Manhattan and Brooklyn.
-When planning a trip to the city, it can be overwhelming because the city is huge and spread out.
+New York City comprises 5 boroughs, but as a visitor you’ll most likely explore Manhattan and Brooklyn.
+Planning a trip to the city can be overwhelming because it is huge and spread out.

-In our guide, we mainly focus on the areas you’ll visit as a tourist, but there are clearly unlimited options when it comes to great places to stay all throughout NYC on your second or third visit.
+In our guide, we mainly focus on the areas you’ll probably visit as a first-time tourist, but there are nearly limitless great places to stay throughout the city on your second or third visit.

 1. Soho